Below is a list of the current JST Trustees:

 Previous Trustee, now Chairman of JST Australia since March 2015

 Harry has a long-standing association with the Jubilee Sailing Trust and has been a life-long supporter.
-His father was a former Founding Trustee and his mother, Jacquetta, is our current President.
+His father was a former Founding Trustee and his mother, Jacquetta, who sadly passed in 2021, is our former President.
 Spurred on by his own personal experience sailing with the Trust, Harry founded JST Australia in 2015 and continues as Chairman of the JST’s operations in this country.
 He is also a Trustee of the JST in the UK.

 Outside of the JST, Harry is Chairman of DMP Asset Management Ltd (DMPAM) a Melbourne-based Asset Management firm.
 Harry joined DMPAM’s predecessor company as Chief Executive Officer in 2001, a role he has continued with DMPAM since 2010.
 Harry spent 11 years with Mercury Asset Management managing client assets in London, Tokyo and Melbourne.
 During 6 years in Mercury’s Melbourne office his roles included Manager, International Equities, Head of Australian Equities and acting Managing Director.
 In 1998 Harry moved to AXA as Chief Investment Officer of Australian operations prior to accepting the role of Chief Executive Officer of DMPAM’s predecessor company in 2001.

 Jessica is an author and CEO and founder of the charity Maritime Archaeology Sea Trust (MAST).
 She is a Fellow of the Society of Antiquaries and a Fellow of the Royal Geographical Society.